 What is the BRAF biomarker?

-The BRAF gene is present in each of the cells in our body and it holds the instructions for making a protein by the same name, BRAF.
-The normal (wild type) BRAF protein works together with a group of proteins called the EGFR/ RAS /MAPK pathway to stimulate growth and division of cells in response to bodily needs and environmental cues.
+The BRAF gene is present in all of the cells in our body and it holds the instructions for making a protein by the same name, BRAF.
+The normal (wild type) BRAF protein works together with a group of proteins called the EGFR/RAS/MAPK pathway to stimulate growth and division of cells in response to bodily needs and environmental cues.
 When the BRAF gene is mutated, it instructs an abnormal BRAF protein to continuously signal for cells to grow, and it cannot be turned off.

 What does a BRAF mutation mean?